 Hard to cancel subscription?

-Their customer ratings on Trustpilot average 3.3. stars and speak to many of the issues above, with a pattern of customers reporting it was difficult to cancel their subscription.
+Their customer ratings on sites such as Trustpilot speak to many of the issues above, with a pattern of customers reporting it was difficult to cancel their subscription.
 Hubble doesn’t offer a way to cancel online.
 It’s only possible to cancel via telephone or by email.

 You can always work directly with an eye doctor for your contacts.
 Many offices can set up contact refills by mail.
 Need an eye doctor?
 Search for eye doctors near you.

-If you want to try contacts from Hubble, ask your eye doctor if they feel this is a good brand for you, and make sure that you have an up-to-date prescription handy when you sign up for the subscription.
+If you want to try contacts from Hubble, ask your eye doctor if they feel this is a good brand for you.
+Make sure that you have an up-to-date prescription handy when you sign up for the subscription.
 The office where you got your prescription is required to give you a copy if you ask for one.

-Started in 2016, Hubble is a relatively new business in the contacts lens space, offering subscription service for their brand of contacts at an extremely competitive starting price.
+Started in 2016, Hubble is a relatively new business in the contact lens space.
+They offer subscription service for their brand of contacts at an extremely competitive starting price.